Skin Lesion Classification Based on ResNet-50 Enhanced With Adaptive Spatial Feature Fusion: Abstract

 \section{Abstract}

-Skin cancer classification remains a challenging problem due to high inter-class similarity, intra-class variability, and image noise in dermoscopic images.
-To address these issues, we propose an improved ResNet-50 model enhanced with Adaptive Spatial Feature Fusion (ASFF), which adaptively integrates multi-scale semantic and surface features to improve feature representation and reduce overfitting.
+Skin cancer classification is challenging due to high inter-class similarity, intra-class variability, and artifacts in dermoscopic images.
+To address these issues, we propose an improved ResNet-50 with Adaptive Spatial Feature Fusion (ASFF), which adaptively integrates multi-scale semantic and surface features to refine representations and reduce overfitting.
 The ResNet-50 model is enhanced with an adaptive feature fusion mechanism to achieve more effective multi-scale feature extraction and improve overall performance.
-Specifically, a dual-branch design fuses high-level semantic and mid-level detail features, which are processed through global average pooling and fully connected layers to generate adaptive weights for weighted fusion, thereby strengthening feature learning and reducing the impact of noise on classification.
-The method is evaluated on a subset of the ISIC 2020 dataset containing 3297 benign and malignant skin lesion images.
-Experimental results show that the proposed ASFF-based ResNet-50 achieves the best overall performance compared with 5 classic convolutional neural networks (CNNs) models.
-The proposed model reached an accuracy of 93.18$\%$ along with higher precision, recall, specificity, and F1 score.
-The improved model achieves an AUC value of 0.9670 and 0.9717 in the P-R and ROC curve, respectively.
-Then, the evaluation based on Grad-CAM further proved that the improved model adaptively focuses on lesion-relevant regions while suppressing irrelevant background information, thereby validating its enhanced feature learning capability from a deep representation perspective.
+Specifically, a dual-branch design fuses high-level semantic and mid-level detail features which use global average pooling and fully connected layers to produce spatial weights, and emphasizes lesion-relevant regions.
+Evaluated on a balanced subset of \textbf{ISIC 2020} (3,297 images, randomly selected from the original dataset), the ASFF-based ResNet-50 outperforms multiple CNN baselines, achieving \textbf{93.182\%} accuracy with superior precision, recall, specificity, and F1.
+It also reaches 0.9670 AUC (P-R) and 0.9717 AUC (ROC). \textbf{Grad-CAM} visualizations show more accurate focus on lesion areas.
+The proposed model also generalizes well to \textbf{ISIC 2019} external validation, outperforming the ResNet‑50 baseline.
 These findings demonstrate that the proposed approach provides a more effective and efficient solution for computer-aided skin cancer diagnosis.
+The generation codes, weights and confusion matrices are open sourced in \href{https://github.com/Grapesea/ASFF-ResNet50-enhanced}{\textbf{https://github.com/Grapesea/ASFF-ResNet50-enhanced}}.